Kenneth Clarke: Personal life

-In 1964, Clarke married Gillian Edwards, a Cambridge contemporary.
-They had a son and a daughter.
-Gillian died of cancer in July 2015.
+In 1964, Clarke married Gillian Edwards, a Cambridge contemporary; they had a son and a daughter.
+She died of cancer in July 2015.

 Clarke's enthusiasm for cigars, jazz and motor racing is well known, and he enjoys birdwatching as well as reading political history.
 He is also popularly recognised for his affection for suede Hush Puppies, a brand of shoe, which became a "trademark" of his during his early ministerial days.
 His autobiography denies he wore Hush Puppies and says these suede shoes were hand-made by Crockett & Jones.

-Clarke is a sports enthusiast, being a supporter of both local clubs Notts County and Nottingham Forest, who offered him a chair and a former President of Nottinghamshire County Cricket Club.
+Clarke is a sports enthusiast, being a supporter of both local football clubs Notts County and Nottingham Forest, who offered him a chair, and a former President of Nottinghamshire County Cricket Club.
 He is President of both Radcliffe Olympic and the Radcliffe on Trent Male Voice Choir, and a keen follower of Formula One motorsport.
 He was involved with tobacco giant British American Tobacco's Formula One team British American Racing (BAR) and has attended Grands Prix in support of the BAR team.
 BAR was sold to Honda in 2005.
 He also appeared on the podium of the 2012 British Grand Prix to present the first-place trophy to Mark Webber.

-He attended the 1966 FIFA World Cup Final and jokingly claims to have been influential in persuading the linesman, Tofiq Bahramov, to award a goal to Geoff Hurst when the England striker had seen his shot hit the crossbar of opponents West Germany, leaving doubt as to whether the ball had crossed the line.
-Clarke's position in the Wembley crowd was right behind the linesman at the time, and he shouted at the official to award a goal.
+Clarke attended the 1966 FIFA World Cup Final and jokingly claims to have been influential in persuading the linesman, Tofiq Bahramov, to award a goal to Geoff Hurst when the England striker had seen his shot hit the crossbar of opponents West Germany, leaving doubt as to whether the ball had crossed the line.
+Clarke's position in the Wembley crowd was right behind the linesman at the time and he shouted at the official to award a goal.

-Clarke is a lover of real ale and has been an active member of the Campaign for Real Ale (CAMRA).
+Lord Clarke is a lover of real ale and has been an active member of the Campaign for Real Ale (CAMRA).

 His memoir, Kind of Blue, was published in October 2016.